Grandfather of African literature, Chinua Achebe, dies aged 82

 Although Achebe never won the Nobel literature prize like fellow Nigerian Wole Soyinka his works won praise for their vivid portrayal of African realities and their accessibility.

-His contribution was recognized when he won The Man Booker International Prize in 2007.
+His contribution was recognised when he won The Man Booker International Prize in 2007.

 "Professor Achebe will live forever in the hearts and minds of present and future generations through his great works," Nigerian President Goodluck Jonathan said in a statement.